 - Myanmar is endowed with a rich ecological diversity.
 Here, you will find about 100 bird species, 300 reptiles, 7000 species of plant life and 300 recorded mammal species.
 The rich ecological diversity is also an important national asset.

 - Both men and women in Myanmar use a yellow paste from the bark of the Thanakha tree as a cosmetic.
 Applied to the face, it is an effective sunscreen that also tightens the skin and prevents oiliness.

-- Myanmar is one of the few countries on the world half hour time zone.
+- Myanmar is one of the few countries in the world half-hour time zone.
 The time in Burma is UTC +6:30, which 30 minutes different from a neighbouring Thailand.

 - Burma is a home of the biggest book in the world.
 The book is situated in Kuthodaw pagoda in Mandalay.
 It has 1460 pages and 730 leaves.
 Each page is 107cm (3.51 ft) wide, 13cm (5.1 in) thick and 153cm (5.02 ft) tall.

 - The Irrawaddy River in Myanmar is believed to be a symbol of ‘Continuity’.

 - Coca-Cola was banned from the country until 2013.

 New Year’s Day in Myanmar is on April 16 and consists of a 3-day celebration.